 Annette’s path began with performing, but her day job in student support services soon revealed a talent for motivating others.
 As well as formal accreditation, Annette’s ongoing experience supporting loved ones makes her a compassionate and knowledgeable MHFA instructor.
 She is also an astute business manager and co-founder of Shoalhaven Arts and Health.

 To help her recharge, Annette’s self-care includes listening to soothing music and surrounding herself in bushland.

 When asked if she had any guilty pleasure songs, Annette cheekily replied: “I try not to feel guilty about pleasure, however some folks might find the pleasure I take in listening to Luciano Pavarotti or Sinead O’Connor a little excessive.”

 Ben is an accredited Mental Health First Aid instructor with 36+ years of work experience in the screen sector, alongside his personal lived experience with anxiety & depression.

 As the founder of Screen Well, he has also spent the last seven years speaking to arts and entertainment industry leaders about wellbeing challenges and solutions.
 This passion for advocacy culminated in him making the acclaimed ABC documentary The Show Must Go On in 2019.

 Mental Health First Aid presented by the Arts Wellbeing Collective is exclusively available to members of the Collective and/or people who work in the performing arts industry in Victoria, Australia.

 Mental Health First Aid Australia offers publicly available courses, find upcoming sessions in your state or territory here.

 Yes, of course, but we recommend exercising informed consent prior to applying.
-This means learning about the course and deciding if it’s the right time to do it for you.
+This means reading the learning outcomes and deciding if it’s the right time to do it for you.